magao-x/handbook/operating/daily_startup.rst

 5. Now ``set`` the pupil TTM and ``set`` the pyramid modulator TTM on the "Pupil Alignment GUI.

 6. At this point you should see a PSF image on `camtip`.
 If you don't use the system block diagram to troubleshoot.
-   The most likely causes are your forgot to power something on (the source?) and `stagepickoff` is in wrong position.
+   The most likely causes are that you forgot to power something on (the source?) or that `stagepickoff` is in the wrong position.

 7. Now you can proceed to alignment